MOHIT-JANGIR/K8S_Use_Cases/README.md

 [Google Cloud]: https://cloud.google.com/blog/products/gcp/bringing-pokemon-go-to-life-on-google-cloud

 # Conclusion
-## *Around the world, many CIO’s and technologists have chosen to use Kubernetes, and it is expected to evolve much more in the years to come.*
+## <u><b>Around the world, many CIO’s and technologists have chosen to use Kubernetes, and it is expected to evolve much more in the years to come.</u></b>

-## <u><b>Containers are becoming more and more popular in the software world and Kubernetes has become the industry standard for deploying containers in production.
-We will expect a high growth rate of Kubernetes this year too.</b></u>
+## ```Containers are becoming more and more popular in the software world and Kubernetes has become the industry standard for deploying containers in production.
+We will expect a high growth rate of Kubernetes this year too.```